Kouui/git_github/git.md

 this is the staging area. changes are recognized by git, but not yet been saved into git. if we want to save the changes, you need to do `$ git commit`. the staging area just tells you if we make a commit what will be saved

-to commit changes, or in other words, to save your changing
+to commit changes, or in other words, to save your changes

         $ git commit -m 'added a file test.txt'